Reducing Latency

 Yes |

-For more information about how to use those tags, see Configuring an Instance with User Data and OUTSCALE Tags.
+For more information about how to use those tags, see Configuring a VM with User Data and OUTSCALE Tags.

 If an error occurs when using osc.fcu.attract_cluster_strict

-tag, use this command in the user data header at the boot of the instance following this syntax:
+tag, use this command in the user data header at the boot of the VM following this syntax:

 -----BEGIN OUTSCALE SECTION-----